kshitij-shekhar/Radiotherapy-Beam-Optimization/README.md

 ![Optimization](https://img.shields.io/badge/Optimization-Memetic%20Algorithm-brightgreen.svg)
 ![Course](https://img.shields.io/badge/Course-Optimization%20Methods-orange.svg)

-This repository contains the codebase for a Biomedical Engineering (BME) optimization project developed for the Optimization Methods course at the joint MS program in BME at the University of Basel and the FHNW in Muttenz.
+This repository contains the codebase for a Biomedical Engineering (BME) optimization project developed for my Optimization Methods course at the joint MS program in BME at the University of Basel and the FHNW in Muttenz.

-The project solves a highly non-convex clinical problem: finding the optimal intersecting angles for two radiotherapy beams to deliver a lethal dose to a central Tumor while completely sparing an adjacent Organ at Risk (OAR).
+The project solves a highly non-convex clinical problem: finding the optimal intersecting angles for two radiotherapy beams to deliver a lethal dose to a central Tumor while minimising radiation doses to an adjacent Organ at Risk (OAR).

 ## 🧬 The Clinical Problem
 In external beam radiotherapy, a single high-intensity radiation beam will destroy all healthy tissue in its path.
 To solve this, oncologists use multiple intersecting beams of lower intensity.
 The goal is to optimize the angles ($\theta_1$ and $\theta_2$) so that the intersection (the "crossfire") maximizes the dose over the tumor and minimizes the dose to critical adjacent organs.